rajasegar/compack/README.md

 * Use JADE, EJS or HAML for templating in your component
 * Bundle one or more components simultaneously
 * Option(s) to specify your component dependencies (i.e., if your components depend on other components)
+* Watch option to build your components automatically when one of its assets(html,css, js) changes
+* Development web server with watch and live-reload options integrated from within
 * More coming soon...

 ## Command Line Options